Vermilion Community College

 Student enrollment and demographics

 Vermilion has three apartment buildings on campus.
-Each unit has a kitchen, lining room, bath(s) and 2, 3, or 4 bedrooms.
+Each unit has a kitchen, living room, bath(s) and 2, 3 or 4 bedrooms.

 No permits required.

 Vermilion Community College has an open admissions policy.
 This means: